vaaleyard/gocatgo/README.md

 ## FAQ
 1. How do I know the code running is the same as the repository?
-   I've created an URL so you can check the sha256 of current code running: [gcg.sh/256](https://gcg.sh/256)
+   I've created a URL so you can check the sha256 of current code running: [gcg.sh/256](https://gcg.sh/256)
 2. How can I delete a paste I've created?
    For now, you can request me at `contact@gcg.sh`.
 In the future it will be implemented.